rhaicode/rhaicode/README.md

-# Hey there, welcome to the lab! 🧪
+# Welcome to the lab! 🧪

 Status: I think my coding energy is on a good cadence lately and I'm on a tough fight against bugs.